azureautomation/vso-agent-tasks/Tasks/StartAzureAutomationRunbook/README.md

 - **Runbook Name** The name runbook in the Automation account to start.

-- **Runbook Parameters** An optional json parameters file to pass to the runbook.
+- **Runbook Parameters file** An optional json parameters file to pass to the runbook.

+- **Runbook Parameters json object** An optional json name / value json string that will overwrite parameters in the json file or can also be the complete list of parameters if a file is not specified.

 ## Instructions